 Q: Why should I care about omega-3s?
 And where can I get them?

-A: You’ve likely heard that you should be getting more omega-3s into your diet.
+A: You’ve likely heard that you should be getting more Omega-3s into your diet.
 But what are they and why should you pay any attention to them?
-Let’s start at the beginning.

 Omega-3s are a family of polyunsaturated fats that play an important role in repairing your cells and reducing inflammation.
 They also play a crucial role in brain function.
-If you’re interested in the specifics, omega-3s contribute to:
+Omega-3s contribute to:

 - The maintenance of healthy cell membranes